Ridzz23/cse15l-lab-reports/LabReport1.md

 ![Image](cd_blank.png)
  > Since I have not provided any argument after `cd`, the current working directory does not change.
 The current working directory remains `home/`.
+This is not an error.

 ![Image](cd_folder.png)
 > Here the `cd` command is followed by the path of the folder `lecture1/`.
 This is an acceptable argument.
 Therefore, the current working directory changes from `home/` to `home/lecture1/`.
+This is not an error.

 ![Image](cd_file.png)